Initial Teacher Training

 What do you need to know?

 The Wroxham Teaching School works in partnership with the University of Hertfordshire.
-We offer two courses School Direct (Salaried) and School Direct (PGCE) which is self funded.
-Both courses last a year and result in Qualified Teacher Status (QTS).
-The SD PGCE course will award you a Post Graduate Certificate in Education (PGCE), which is internationally recognised.
-You will train in two good schools, getting the chance to learn 'on the job' and spend one day a week training at the University of Hertfordshire.
+We offer a School Direct (PGCE) which is self-funded.
+The course lasts a year and results in Qualified Teacher Status (QTS) and a Post Graduate Certificate in Education (PGCE), which is internationally recognised.
+You will be allocated a ‘home school’ where you will do most of your training, getting the chance to learn 'on the job' and spend one day a week training at the University of Hertfordshire.
 You will get to know your class very well and your teaching workload will build up gradually, meaning you won't be teaching classes unsupported until your school thinks you're ready.
-You will spend most of the year in your host school and have a contrasting experience in a second school for six weeks in the Spring term.
+You will spend most of the year in your host school and have a contrasting experience in a second school for six to nine weeks in the Spring term.

 How do I apply?

 Applications are made via the UCAS website.
-Course code 2298 (Salaried course) 2NY8 (PGCE course)
+Course code 2NY8 School Direct PGCE course)

 What happens to my application?

-On the unsalaried route, the School Direct Primary PGCE Training Programme, you are not paid a salary but you are eligible for a bursary, depending on your previous degree level status.
-You may also be eligible for student finance.
+On the unsalaried route, the School Direct Primary PGCE Training Programme, you are not paid a salary but you are eligible for student finance.

 Please see the School Direct website and the University of Hertfordshire for more details and the different course programmes.